better-xcloud/docs/docs/mouse-and-keyboard.md

 !!! warning
     - Only works on deskop browsers, as Safari iOS & Chromium Android don't support the **Pointer Lock API**.
-    - I would NOT RECOMMEND using this feature when playing online, as it can be considered cheating.
     - Disable/Remove other Mouse & Keyboard extensions first (if any).

 - 100% free.